elementary/website/docs/learning-the-basics.md

 You can search for apps by name or by keyword and perform actions associated with them.
 You can also search for system settings panes.
 Some of the actions you can find in search include:

-* Shutdown and Restart the computer
+* Shutdown and Restart
-* Compose a new email
+* Compose Message
-* Open a Private Browsing window
+* New Private Browsing Window
 * Math operations (example: 23 * 5)

 To open the applications menu with the keyboard, press <kbd>⌘</kbd> + <kbd>space/kbd>.